How Offer Matching Works

 There are several reasons why your service or pod may fail to deploy.
 Some possibilities include:

 Marathon is not getting the resource offers it needs to launch the app.
-Use the CLI debug subcommands or the debugging page in the DC/OS UI to troubleshoot unmatched or unaccepted resource offers from Mesos.
+Use the CLI debug subcommands or the debugging page in the DC/OS web interface to troubleshoot unmatched or unaccepted resource offers from Mesos.
 You can also consult the service and task logs.

 dcos marathon app list --jsonfrom the DC/OS CLI.